 - 2 How to Discipline Cat to Stop Biting

 Reasons Why Cats Bite

 Kittens and cats bite for different reasons, and you must know the reasons why they are doing it before you could discipline them.
-Kittens bite due to socialization issues, while the adult cats do this for a different reason.
+Also, kittens bite due to socialization issues, while the adult cats do this for a different reason.

 Kittens learned from other kittens and their mothers.
 Most of the time kittens go to the new homes before they could learn something from their mothers.
 Those who adopted them should teach them these vital lessons in life.
 Kittens are not aware that claws and teeth can hurt others unless another kitten or their mother tells them.

 Start training your little pets as soon as you get them.
 A well-trained and socialized cat that is aware of the rules of cat play can teach the kittens the best lessons.
 Some kittens bite because they want something from you.
 They are also doing it to explore their surroundings or when they are teething.

 For adult cats some of the reasons for biting include: